veradefi/iot-governance/docs/source/api.rst

 Catalogue is the term used to describe the logical or organisational unit responsible for a particular collection of networked devices.
 Typically this will be a data infrastructure provider or a company with a batch of devices that use a specific data infrastructure.
-Catalogues may include all open data, a combination of open and closed data, or be entirely closed.

 Access to this endpoint always require authentication.